Frequently Asked Questions

 We have rolling admissions and accept students at any time of the year.
 Our custom academic program helps students get back on track for high school graduation.

-We are also certified by the Montana Health and Human Services Department.
+We are also licensed by the Montana Health and Human Services Department.

 We are a member of the National Association of Therapeutic Schools and Programs (NATSAP), and the Association for Experiential Education (AEE).